SAASphysics/course-physics/src/overview/standards.rst

    `E.5`_: I can determine the energy transfer (work) into or out of a system with proper sign and units

+   `E.6`_: I can compute the non-convertible kinetic energy of a system

+   `E.7`_: I can explain what conditions lead to bigger/smaller convertible kinetic energies

+   `E.8`_: I can predict the result of a perfectly inelastic collision

+   `E.9`_: I can predict the result of a perfectly elastic collision

+   `E.10`_: I can compute and compare the total, convertible, and non-convertible kinetic energies

 .. _E.1: tags.html#E.1-ref